shakebugs/shake-docs/docs/android/configuration-and-data/auto-attach-files.md

 ### Attach a file without the custom filename

 *ShakeFile* can be initialized without a filename, with just an absolute file path (String) to your file.
-Instead of a file path, you can initialize it with the actual file object (java.io.File) too.
+Instead of a file path, you can initialize it with the actual file object (java.io.File), too.
-If you initialize it this way, filename shown on your Shake dashboard will be determined automatically from the passed file's name.
+If you initialize it this way, the filename shown on your Shake dashboard will be determined automatically from the passed file's name.

-To define which files will be uploaded when a user reports a ticket, you must call the `onPrepareData` method overriding the `attachedFiles` method inside, as shown in the example below.
+To define which files will be uploaded when a user reports a ticket, you must call the `onPrepareData` method, overriding the `attachedFiles` method inside, as shown in the example below.

 <Tabs